fieldtrip/website/tutorial/sourcemodel.md

 	filename = fullfile(datapath,[subjectname,'.L.midthickness.8k_fs_LR.surf.gii']);
 	sourcemodel = ft_read_headshape({filename, strrep(filename, '.L.', '.R.')});

 As a final step for these meshes to be used for MEEG forward and inverse modelling, we need to co-register the source space to the sensor-array (i.e., we have to express the positions of the sources in the same coordinate system as the sensors).
-For this, we will use the transformation matrices computed in earlier in this tutorial.
-Specifically, using a single anatomical volume, we obtained a 2 transformation matrices, that describe the mapping of voxel indices to the sensor-based coordinate system **transform_vox2ctf** and to the acpc-based coordinate system **transform_vox2acpc**.
+For this, we will use the transformation matrices computed earlier in this tutorial.
+Specifically, using a single anatomical volume, we obtained 2 transformation matrices, that describe the mapping of voxel indices to the sensor-based coordinate system **transform_vox2ctf** and to the acpc-based coordinate system **transform_vox2acpc**.
 These two matrices can be combined to yield a transformation matrix that transforms from acpc-based coordinates to sensor-based coordinates:

 	load(fullfile(mripath,[subjectname,'_transform_vox2acpc']));
 	load(fullfile(mripath,[subjectname,'_transform_vox2ctf']));
 	transform_acpc2ctf = transform_vox2ctf/transform_vox2acpc;

-Then, this transformation can be applied to the vertex-positions in the source model, and with some additional small adjustments the source model can be saved to file, which ends this part of the tutorial.
+Then, this transformation can be applied to the vertex-positions in the source model, and with some additional small adjustments the source model can be saved to file.

 	sourcemodel = ft_transform_geometry(transform_acpc2ctf, sourcemodel);
 	sourcemodel.inside = sourcemodel.atlasroi>0;
 	sourcemodel = rmfield(sourcemodel, 'atlasroi');
 	save(fullfile(mripath,sprintf('%s_sourcemodel_15684',subjectname)), 'sourcemodel');

+Optionally, you can then plot the source model to check the output using the following code:

+	figure
+	ft_plot_mesh(sourcemodel, 'maskstyle', 'opacity', 'facecolor', 'black', 'facealpha', 0.25, 'edgecolor', 'red', 	'edgeopacity', 0.5);

+That concludes this part of the tutorial.

 ## Performing group analysis on 3-dimensional source-reconstructed data